Raj2710/FSD-WE-T-B9/README.md

 6. npm run dev - to start the application

 # NEVER USE THIS - ONLY FOR REFERENCE
-# Steps To Create React App with Vite - Will Not Work
+# Steps To Create React App with CRA - Will Not Work

 1. Open Terminal/CMD on the speified directory
 2. Enter command - npx create-react-app project-name